 facilities for both relief and intaglio printmaking.

-Courses are suitable for all printmakers from complete beginners to experienced practitioners.
-Courses are tutored by Colleen Corradi Brannigan, practising artist and owner of Dedalo.
+All courses are suitable for beginners as well as experienced printmakers.
+Classes are tutored by Colleen Corradi Brannigan, practising artist and owner of Dedalo.
 All participants are encouraged to explore a range of printmaking techniques or focus on developing a particular area of expertise.
-They run with a maximum of 8 participants allowing for plenty of one-to-one bespoke tuition and support.
+They run with a maximum of 6 participants allowing for plenty of one-to-one bespoke tuition and support.

 The studio is open from 8 am to 8 pm.